tinemuz/igrf-model/README.md

 A lightweight Java library for calculating Earth's magnetic field using the International Geomagnetic Reference Field (IGRF) model.
 The IGRF is a model of the Earth's main magnetic field that is updated every 5 years.
 This library provides accurate magnetic declination, inclination, and field intensity calculations essential for navigation applications.

 The library includes embedded IGRF-14 coefficients (epochs 1900-2030) in the JAR.
 The implementation uses spherical harmonic expansion to degree and order 13.
-It has no external dependencies and supports WGS-84 geodetic coordinates.

 No need to source and maintain your own coefficient files.

-> Note that this library uses IGRF-14 coefficients (epochs 1900-2030)

 ## Install